How it all started!

 2016 saw the group re-visit Lanzarote and the beautiful resort of Playa Blanca.

-2017 will see the group visiting the magical destination of CUBA.
+2017 was held in the the magical destination of CUBA.